nkwiecienn/GamesWithRL/README.md

 **continuous state and/or action spaces**, where traditional table-based approaches like Q-learning are no longer practical.
-In such settings, the number of possible states or actions is infinite, making it impossible to store values for every state–action pair in a lookup table.
+In such settings, the number of possible states or actions is infinite, making it impossible to store values for every state-action pair in a lookup table.

 To overcome this, we turn to **function approximation techniques**, particularly neural networks, which can estimate value functions or policies across continuous domains.
-These networks allow agents to generalize from experience and make decisions in complex, high-dimensional spaces.

 We introduce the
 [`stable-baselines3`](https://stable-baselines3.readthedocs.io/) library,
-which provides high-quality implementations of modern RL algorithms such as **PPO**, **DDPG**, and **SAC**—all well-suited for continuous control tasks.
-You'll learn how to train agents, tune hyperparameters, and evaluate performance in challenging environments like `LunarLanderContinuous-v2`.

-This section serves as a practical guide for transitioning from discrete environments to more realistic and nuanced RL applications.
+which provides implementations of RL algorithms.

 [Open Notebook](02_continous_environments.ipynb)